Debt & Credit Help Paying Off Debt

 There are two main forms of bankruptcy for consumers:

 • Chapter 7: All of your non-exempt assets are liquidated.
-You may be able to keep your car and work-related tools, but all other valuables are sold to satisfy your creditors.
+You may be able to keep your home, car, and work-related tools, but all other valuables are typically sold to satisfy your creditors.

-• Chapter 13: Under Chapter 13 bankruptcy, you may be able to keep your home and car.
-The court will approve a repayment plan that allows you to use your future income to pay down your debt rather than seizing your assets.
+• Chapter 13: Under this type of bankruptcy, the court will approve a repayment plan that allows you to use your future income to pay down your debt rather than seizing your assets.

 Although bankruptcy can satisfy your creditors, it should be viewed as a last resort.
 Court filing fees and attorney fees can be expensive.
 If approved, a bankruptcy can stay on your credit report for up to 10 years, making it hard for you to qualify for a loan or credit card or even get approved for an apartment.